When something important happens, look at it as a chess game, where every piece is a group of people…

 He gathered a list of 30 debutantes from his friend who worked for Vogue.

 And he sent each of them a telegram signed by his secretary, Bertha Hunt.

 Bertha posed as a women’s rights advocate trying to gather supporters for the torches of freedom campaign.

-On Easter Sunday, ten young women marched down Fifth Avenue, and after the signal, they lit the cigarettes.
+On Easter Sunday, ten young women marched down Fifth Avenue, and after the signal, they lit cigarettes.

 Bernays notified the press beforehand that he had heard a group of women activists was preparing to protest by lighting what they called “torches of freedom.”

 As Pat Jackson, a PR advisor and a friend of Bernays, explains:

 “He knew that all the photographers would be there to capture this moment and so he was ready with a phrase… torches of freedom.
 Here you have a symbol, young women smoking a cigarette in public with a phrase that means… anybody who believes in equality, pretty much has to support them in the ensuing debate about this.”